P-8-project/P-8/README.md

 Website: https://p-8.org/
 Forum: https://community.fastly.com/c/p-8/12

-P-8 is a reverse proxy server written in C++ and Rust that makes it easy to implement WebSocket, HTTP streaming, and HTTP long-polling services.
+P-8 is a reverse proxy server written in Rust & C++ that makes it easy to implement WebSocket, HTTP streaming, and HTTP long-polling services.
 The project is unique among realtime push solutions in that it is designed to address the needs of API creators.
 P-8 is transparent to clients and integrates easily into an API stack.

 ## How it works